 A computer virus is a type of malicious software that once activated, will replicate itself from folder to folder, inserting its own code.
 A virus can spread rapidly and will usually infect a system with the intention of stealing personal and financial information, sending spam or locking the system down.

-A worm is very similar to a virus in that it replicates itself within a system but unlike a virus, it doesn’t spread to other programmes.
+A worm is very similar to a virus in that it replicates itself within a system but unlike a virus, it doesn’t spread to other programs.
 Once installed, the worm silently goes to work and infects the machine without the user’s knowledge.
 Worms can replicate themselves hundreds of times over, depleting system resources and damaging devices.

 A Trojan is a type of malware that disguises itself as legitimate software but really serves a malicious purpose.
 A Trojan may claim to be a free update, game, or an anti-virus program, tricking the user into installing it onto their device.
 Once installed, the Trojan works quietly in the background to steal sensitive data, install a backdoor or take other harmful actions.